mitre/caldera/docs/Plugins-evals.md

 ##### 3.A.1 - Bypass User Account Control (T1088) via Access Token Manipulation (T1134)
 This Eval plugin ability uses [Empire's Invoke-BypassUACTokenManipulation.ps1](https://github.com/EmpireProject/Empire/blob/master/data/module_source/privesc/Invoke-BypassUACTokenManipulation.ps1) script to steal the token of an existing high-integrity process and launch a new, high-integrity CALDERA RAT with limited functionality.

 \*Note if a high integrity process is not running the script will attempt to spawn TaskMgr.exe with the RunAs flag.
 If there is no high integrity process running or TaskMgr.exe fails to spawn as admin the script will fail.
 We recommend spawning cmd.exe as the high integrity process prior to starting the DIY Eval.
-Read more about the lab setup [here]()
+Read more about the lab setup [here](https://attackevals.mitre.org/methodology/round1/environment.html).

 ### Adversary Profile 2 - ATTACK Eval APT 3 Scenario 1 Step 3B-3C